Ignose/FolgerCS/README.md

 - Have an [factory worker (female)](<https://kol.coldfront.net/thekolwiki/index.php/Factory_worker_(female)>), [Witchess King](https://kol.coldfront.net/thekolwiki/index.php/Witchess_King) and [red skeleton](https://kol.coldfront.net/thekolwiki/index.php/Red_skeleton) registered in your [combat lover's locket](https://kol.coldfront.net/thekolwiki/index.php/Combat_lover%27s_locket).
 - Have at least 10 ascensions so that you can purchase an [all-purpose flower](https://kol.coldfront.net/thekolwiki/index.php/All-purpose_flower) from [The Gift Shop](https://kol.coldfront.net/thekolwiki/index.php/The_Gift_Shop); this should include at least 5 100% familiar runs so that you have the [astral pet sweater](https://kol.coldfront.net/thekolwiki/index.php/Astral_pet_sweater) unlocked.
 - Have the following [cookbookbat](https://kol.coldfront.net/thekolwiki/index.php/Cookbookbat) recipes read: [honey bun of Boris](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_honey_bun_of_Boris), [Pete's wiley whey bar](https://kol.coldfront.net/thekolwiki/index.php/Pete%27s_wiley_whey_bar), [Boris's bread](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_Boris%27s_bread), [roasted vegetable of Jarlsberg](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_roasted_vegetable_of_J.), [Pete's rich ricotta](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_Pete%27s_rich_ricotta), [plain calzone](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_plain_calzone) and [baked veggie ricotta](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_baked_veggie_ricotta).
-- You should run `instantsccs sim` to check if you have all the necessary requirements. <br/>
+- You should run `fogercs sim` to check if you have all the necessary requirements. <br/>
   - Note that while not a lot of requirements are listed as necessary, you are highly encouraged to have most, if not all, of the highly recommended resources (or have shinies to make up for whichever is lacking). <br/>
   - The script will not break if you are lacking any particular non-necessary requirement, but it will also not guarantee you success for a one-day ascension if all you have are only the necessary requirements and nothing else. <br/>
   - It will, however, almost certainly break if any of the requirements marked "Necessary" are missing. <br/>